Find Files with Spotlight

 - Choose File > New Smart Folder to open a new Finder window with the search criteria enabled.

 - Click the plus sign (+) to add a new attribute.

 - Set the Kind attribute to Document.

 - Set that attribute’s first pop-up menu to “Created date,” and specify that it is within the last 7 days.

 - Click the Save button to save the Smart Folder.
-Give it a name (and, optionally, a location if you want it somewhere other than Lion’s Saved Searches folder).
-Make sure the Add To Sidebar checkbox is enabled if you want it to appear in the sidebar.
+Give it a name (and, optionally, a location if you want it somewhere other than Mountain Lion’s Saved Searches folder).
+Make sure the Add To Sidebar checkbox is selected if you want it to appear in the sidebar.